Watching war unfold is distressing — here's how to protect your mental health

 And I've noticed that something strange is happening to me.
 Even when I am not watching the news, I feel irritable and anxious, like I am on high alert.
 Whenever I am with my own 8-month-old child, I get flashbacks of posts I've seen, especially of children and infants killed, and I worry for his safety.
 What is going on?
 How can I pull myself out of this nightmare loop?

-To find out, I reached out to psychiatrist Arash Javanbakht, director of the Stress, Trauma and Anxiety Research Clinic at Wayne State University.
+To find out, I reached out to psychiatrist Arash Javanbakht, director of the Stress, Trauma and Anxiety Research Clinic at Wayne State University and author of the book Afraid: Understanding the Purpose of Fear and Harnessing the Power of Anxiety.
 He helps people like refugees and victims of torture work through their trauma.
 And he's learned how to protect himself from the emotional toll of his job.

 He says it can feel bad to look away from conflicts and disasters around the world – we who have the privilege to do so – but remember that your vicarious suffering won't help anyone.